 When I first started needlepointing, I was too afraid to design my own projects, opting instead for pre-painted canvases.
-Unfortunately, this habit proved expensive and at times frustrating when I knew what I wanted but couldn’t find it.
+Unfortunately, this habit proved expensive and at times frustrating when I knew what I wanted in terms of a needlepoint belt but couldn’t find it.

 The wonderful thing about needlepoint is that each canvas is a grid.
 You don’t need to be an artist, just able to count the squares.
 As it turns out, counting squares gets a lot harder after a glass (or two) of wine.
 I slipped up a few times in the early stages, making an entire Virginia Tech logo in the wrong color and making a football much too low on the belt.
 Luckily these were pretty easy mistakes to fix, I just pulled out the thread and started over.
 No harm done.